 Does home insurance cover roof repair and replacement?

 The cause of your roof damage is the answer to whether your home insurance covers it.
-Roof leaks can be caused by various problems, from severe weather to age to simple wear and tear.
-When it comes to your insurance, sudden, accidental damage is typically covered, while regular maintenance issues are not.
+Roof leaks can be caused by various problems, from severe weather to improper installation to age to simple wear and tear.
+Your home insurance is for sudden, accidental damage, not regular maintenance issues.

 Coverage for your roof is part of your home insurance policy's dwelling coverage (Coverage A).
-This helps pay for repairs or to rebuild your home's physical structure, like its:
+It helps pay for repairs or to rebuild your home's physical structure, like its:

 Roof coverage only kicks in, however, if a covered incident, or peril, causes the damage.